 Bartonella sp are gram-negative bacteria previously classified as Rickettsiae.
-They cause several uncommon diseases: cat-scratch disease, an acute febrile anemia, a chronic cutaneous eruption, and disseminated disease in immunocompromised hosts (see see Some Infections).
+They cause several uncommon diseases: cat-scratch disease, an acute febrile anemia, a chronic cutaneous eruption, and disseminated disease in immunocompromised hosts (see Table 1: Some Infections).

 |PrintOpen table in new window